 The right mindset is also important when encountering challenges during your savings journey.
-What if you suddenly lose your job? what if you get hit with a calamity?
-Some things are out of our control, but having a positive perspective will give you the rational mind to deal with the situation.
+What if you suddenly lose your job?
+What if you get hit with a calamity?
+Some things are out of our control, but having a positive perspective will give you a rational mind to deal with the situation.

-There are plenty of ways for us to save money, and some of them even require little effort.
-You might not come up with 100k in savings immediately, but hey, every little thing counts!
+There are plenty of ways for us to save money, and some of them require little effort.
+You might not come up with 100k in savings immediately, but hey, every little dollar counts!

 For instance, you could stop buying Starbucks and brew coffee at home instead.

 You could also use rewards apps to win cashback when you shop.
-Ibotta is a great example of this and from which I earned over $1000 simply for buying grocery items I needed anyway.
+Ibotta is a great example of this.
+I earned over $1000 with Ibotta simply buying grocery items I needed anyway.
 You can use Ibotta to browse offers and purchase them in-app.

-Ibotta will send you rewards for each qualifying purchase which you can withdraw to your bank account.
+Ibotta will send you rewards for each qualifying purchase which you can then transfer to your bank account.

-Ibotta has partnered with hundreds of grocery stores across the US so there are lots of opportunities for you to earn money with it.
+Ibotta has partnered with hundreds of grocery stores across the US so there are lots of opportunities for you to earn money with the app.

-Pro tip: If you want to increase your savings drastically, you could put any extra cash, even unexpected money, into your account.
-We’re talking about tax refunds, yearly bonuses, commissions, inheritance, birthday cash gifts, and more.
+Pro tip: If you want to increase your savings drastically, you can put any extra cash, even unexpected money, into your account.
+We’re talking about tax refunds, yearly bonuses, commissions, inheritances, birthday cash gifts, and other unexpected cash.
 Anything you earn or receive outside your work or business is best saved or invested.